The Almeria Club Recordings

-The Almeria Club Recordings is the forty-ninth studio album by American country music artist Hank Williams Jr. It was released on January 8, 2002, by Curb Records.
+The Almeria Club Recordings is the forty-ninth studio album by the American country music artist Hank Williams Jr. It was released on January 8, 2002, by Curb Records.
 He recorded most of the songs at "The Almeria Club", a club where his father, Hank Williams, recorded several songs himself.
 Kid Rock as well as Uncle Kracker appear on the song "The 'F' Word" giving background vocals.